SixSq/old.sixsq.github.com/about-us.md

 title: About Us
 ---

-SixSq provides agile applications and tools, as well as software services and consultancy.
-We deliver solutions to reduce costs in managing software and IT infrastructures.
-SlipStream, our software integration, test and deployment application allows our customers to release software with confidence, minimize risk and reduce time-to-market.
-SixSq's team members share a passion for excellence and innovation, with dedicated attention to customer needs.
-We take pride in building long lasting partnerships and collaborations with all of our customers.
+SixSq is a cloud computing and distributed system solution provider specialised in agile delivery and process automation.
+Following DEVOPS principals, our solutions, such as SlipStream™, provide an unprecedented level of automation for cloud users, managed service providers, independent service vendors and large enterprises.
+Working with all mainstream cloud infrastructures and solutions, SixSq prides itself in promoting cloud neutral solutions for this fast moving IT sector.
+Based in Geneva, Switzerland, SixSq employs highly skilled software engineers, developers and system administrators.
+Our customers are small high-tech organisations, large enterprises and European and international organisations.
+SixSq team members share a passion for excellence and innovation, with dedicated attention to customer needs.
+We strive to build long lasting partnerships and collaborations with all of our customers.

 Recently we have helped our customers do the following:
 * Build public cloud based on the Open Source [StratusLab](/products/stratuslab.html) IaaS solution